assignments-codex/level-1-assignments/week-2/day-2-breakout-task.md

 #### Goal

-Unit 2 Lesson 9 Styling Elements with CSS.
-Complete one 9.7 Practice and one Assessment at 9.8 or 9.9.
+Continue Unit 2 Lesson 10 Mini-Project Adding Style.

 #### Steps

-1. Open Lesson 9.
+1. Open Unit 2 Lesson 10.
-2. Do any one 9.7 Practice activity.
-3. Do any one Assessment item at 9.8 or 9.9.
-4. If time remains, apply one non-text style to your Lesson 5 page.
+2. Complete the levels we demoed in lecture on your Lesson 5 page.
+3. If you finish early, add one more CSS rule or tidy your selectors.